 Both the PEF and LV2 facilities are in the development stage.
 PEF and LV2 have made certain assumptions regarding the availability and costs of material items required for the successful construction and operation of their respective facilities.
 These assumptions and estimates are the basis for the price, payment structure and anticipated commercial operation date set out in the Facility Term Sheets.
 Although PEF and LV2 believe that these assumptions and estimates are commercially reasonable, changes in market conditions (including without limitation the availability, cost and timing of vital equipment, labor and contractors, and changes in capital markets), changes in the regulatory environment, and the discovery of unanticipated adverse conditions may result in changes to the terms (including without limitation pricing terms and commercial operations date) under which the parties would be willing to consummate the Proposed Transaction from those set forth in the Facility Term Sheets.

 Qualified Facility Price Stabilization.
-ENA proposes to provide CDWR with a term financial gas swap to stabilize the level of energy payments to the California Qualified Facilities (QF) and mitigate future gas price volatility for CDWR.
+ENA proposes to provide CDWR with a term financial gas swap to reduce the volatility of energy payments to the California Qualified Facilities (QF) and mitigate future gas price volatility for CDWR.

 Seller understands that a “blueprint” proposal is under consideration by California “QF” operators and investor-owned utilities to reform the California Pub.
 Util.
 Code Section 390 to, among other things, stabilize California electricity rates at reasonable levels and bolster the commercial and operating viability of California’s QF generation resources.
 Implicit in these discussions is the use of a “portfolio manager” to procure gas on behalf of the gas fired QFs.

 ENA’s proposal, which is summarized below, can be implemented quickly, eliminates the effect of sudden negative market moves and can be implemented without substantial negotiation or required approvals from QF owners and lenders.
-In addition, by allowing QFs to maintain their existing SRAC payments, it supports the QFs’ ongoing viability and preserves existing gas procurement relations and operating flexibility.
+In addition, by allowing QFs to maintain their existing SRAC payments, it supports the QFs’ ongoing viability, reduces electricity price volatility for California consumers and businesses, and preserves existing gas procurement relations and operating flexibility.

 Exhibit 3-A sets out ENA’s current offers for financial swaps settled against the Natural Gas Intelligence (NGI) Socal Monthly Index Prices, a copy of which is enclosed as Exhibit 3-B. As with power prices, due to the volatility of natural gas prices ENA is unwilling to quote firm prices for the financial swaps for an extended period of time.
 Therefore, the prices set out in Exhibit 3-A are indicative only, and are subject to change until such time, if any, that ENA and CDWR negotiate and execute definitive agreements setting out the terms of the transaction.